-This activity is aimed at families to help discover the wonder of Roman objects in our collection
+This activity is aimed at schools & families to help discover the wonder of Roman objects in our collection

 These large rectangular stones were used in piers (square pillars) in the forecourt of the first headquarters building (principia, Latin for headquarter) in the fort.
 When the forecourt was later demolished the stones were re-used elsewhere in the fort and so far, we have found over 70 of them scattered around.
 One example has an inscription ‘LEG VI’(Latin for Legion & Roman numeral 6**) inside a decorative border, carved by the Sixth Legion who built the fort, and one has an eagle.
 As a bird of prey striking down its enemies, the eagle was a popular symbol of the military, but it was also a representation of power, since it was associated with the chief god, Jupiter, and with emperors.
 For more about the eagle, see week 4 in this series.